VMK11/sparkify-customer-churn-prediction-udacity-master/README.md

 ## Project Overview

-**Sparkify is a simulated popular music service** similar to Spotify with a **subscription-based business model**.
-Each user can listen to their favorite music every day either through the **free-tier** plan or by using a **subscription plan where she pays a fixed monthly fee**.
-Users can **modify their subscription at any time**, so it's critical to know in advance which users are going to cancel their subscription.
+**Sparkify is a simulated popular music service** similar to Spotify.
+Sparkify is a **subscription-based service** where each user can try out through the **free-tier** plan or by using a **specific subscription plan where someone pays a fixed monthly fee**.
+The users can **modify or cancel their subscription at any time**, so it's critical to to be able to identify which users are going to cancel their subscription (e.g. churn).

 ## Problem Statement